What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 - Status — to specify the content production phase (e.g. design or editing phase),

-- Publishing date — to keep track of task deadlines and planned publishing dates,
+- Publishing date — to keep track of task or project deadlines and planned publishing dates,

 - Channels — to specify the chosen platform,